-6 Destination Races That You Can Turn Into Awesome Vacations
+10 Destination Races You Can Turn Into Awesome Vacations

 Run to travel, or travel to run?
 How about you do both… at the same time.

-A ‘destination’ race is literally the perfect way to get in a workout and still do some epic exploring.
-So, with that in mind, we’ve rounded up the world’s best race-cations… so you can add them to your vacation bucket list (and start saving).
+Destination races are literally the perfect way to get in a workout AND still do some epic exploring.
+So, with that in mind, I’ve rounded up the world’s best race-cations… so you can add them to your calendar now (and start saving).

 Why run it: It’s the ultimate way to have an active island holiday and see Mauritius in all its natural splendour.
 An ideal honeymoon for fit couples; a treat for anyone who likes a bit of luxury with their running.